dkelly255/fitness-app/README.md

 Deployment Tab:

-- Select Github here, and then we  can confirm that we want to connect to Github & search for the equivalent Github repository name, followed by “Search”.
+- Select `Heroku Git` here, and then we can install the Heroku CLI by following the instructions shown:

 ![Github Deployment](readme/deployment/heroku-deploy.png)

-- Next, click “connect” to link up the Heroku app to our Github repository code, and scroll down to see two options - for manual or automatic deployment
-- If you choose to enable automatic deployment then Heroku will rebuild the app every time you push a new change to your code in Github.
-- Alternatively you can choose to  manually deploy using the "deploy branch" option
+- After making any changes or updates to the code pre-deployment - you can then deploy the changes using the code below:

-- Finally, you will see the “App was successfully deployed” message
-and a button for the deployed link.
+    ```
+    git add .

+    git commit -m "commit message here"

+    git push heroku main
+    ```

 ## Local Deployment